 Though for a bear that survived declawing, de-toothing, wrestling with world-famous WWA competitors, and a jail stint, perhaps an unusually long life doesn’t seem so out of the question.

-Next, read about Timothy Treadwell, the man who spent 13 years living among grizzly bears, only to be killed by them.
-Then, read about Hugh Glass, an explorer who also had an unfortunate run-in with a bear.
+After learning about Terrible Ted, the black bear who wrestled some of the 20th centuries most famed wrestlers, read about Timothy Treadwell, the man who spent 13 years living among grizzly bears, only to be killed by them.
+Then, read about Hugh Glass, an explorer and frontiersman who also had an unfortunate run-in with a bear.